Virtual DNC: Michelle Obama, Bernie Sanders featured speakers at 1st night of Democratic National Convention

 Advertisement

-In taped excerpts released before the convention opening, former first lady Michelle Obama, wife of the nation's first Black president, vouched for Biden's empathy and experience.
-And the extraordinary ideological range of Biden's many messengers on the opening night was demonstrated by former presidential contenders from opposing parties: Vermont Sen. Bernie Sanders, a self-described democratic socialist who championed a multi-trillion-dollar universal health care plan, and Ohio’s former Republican Gov. John Kasich, an anti-abortion conservative who spent decades fighting to cut government spending.
+The ideological range of Biden’s many messengers was demonstrated by former presidential contenders from opposing parties: Vermont Sen. Bernie Sanders, a self-described democratic socialist who championed a multi-trillion-dollar universal health care plan, and Ohio’s former Republican Gov. John Kasich, an anti-abortion conservative who spent decades fighting to cut government spending.

+The former vice president won’t deliver his formal remarks until Thursday night, but he made his first appearance just half an hour into Monday’s event as he moderated a panel on racial justice, a theme throughout the night, as was concern about the Postal Service.
+The Democrats accuse Trump of interfering with the nation's mail in order to throw blocks in front of mail-in voting.

 “My friends, I say to you, and to everyone who supported other candidates in this primary and to those who may have voted for Donald Trump in the last election: The future of our democracy is at stake.
 The future of our economy is at stake.
 The future of our planet is at stake,” Sanders declared.